CSE3320/Star-Catalog-Assignment/README.md

 the GitHub system time.
 You may push your code as often as you wish.
 Only your last submission will be graded.

-There are coding resources and working code you may use on the course GitHub page and in the assignment repository at: https://github.com/CSE3320/Shell-Assignment.
+There are coding resources and working code you may use in the course GitHub repositories.
 You are free to use any of that code in your program if needed.
 You may use no other outside code.

 ## Academic Integrity
 This assignment must be 100% your own work.
 No code may be copied from friends,